Skip to main content

 2. Get Matched to Eligible Scholarships

 Based on your answers, we'll match you to a list of scholarships you're eligible for.
-You can then further filter, favorite, or hide scholarships.
+You can then further filter, save, or hide scholarships.

-Edit the information, or add more info, in your Profile here.
+Edit the information, or add more info to your Profile.

 3. Apply For Scholarships